Advanced Typing Patterns & Generics in Python

 def load_config(data: dict) -> Config:

-Pydantic integration boundaries require explicit model-to-native type mappings.
-Native TypedDict excels at schema validation.
-Pydantic handles runtime coercion and serialization.
+Native TypedDict excels at schema validation for external payloads.
+Pydantic handles runtime coercion and serialization when you need runtime enforcement.

-Implementing Self and NotRequired Types stabilizes evolving data contracts.
-This pattern reduces boilerplate in configuration-heavy systems.
+Implementing Self and NotRequired Types stabilizes evolving data contracts and reduces boilerplate in configuration-heavy systems.

 Cross-Analyzer Configuration & CI/CD Enforcement

 Enterprise pipelines require deterministic type checking.
-Baseline configurations must enforce strict mode across all modules.
-Incremental adoption prevents legacy code paralysis.
+Baseline configurations must enforce strict mode across all modules, with incremental adoption preventing legacy code paralysis.

 # pyproject.toml (mypy)